uriborrajo/HETGEN1000/README.md

 ###### FASTQ COMBINE PAIRED END (UNPAIRED FASTQ FILES)
 For those unmatched fastq files (i.e. those files where R1 and R2 do not have the same number of reads) we will have to compare and discard the read-only data.

-IMPORTANT - You have to verify that the fastq files use exactly four lines per sequence, otherwise the program will not recognise these sequences.
+IMPORTANT - You have to verify that the fastq files use exactly four lines per sequence, otherwise this program will not recognise these sequences.

 The output of the program will be three files, the first two will contain the reads of the matching pairs and the third one will contain the reads of the matching pairs.